Graham Farmer Freeway: Planning

-In the early 1990s, the Department of Planning and Urban Development commissioned the Burswood Bridge and Road Study, to assess the need for the city northern bypass, and determine it's alignment and design.
-At the time, Riverside Drive and The Causeway were heavily congested, with much of the traffic using those roads heading through the CBD rather than to or from.
-The study, released in September 1993, recommended the construction of the northern bypass road and a third major river crossing in the East Perth area.
+In 1988, the proposed route within East Perth was moved next to the railway bridge, instead of bisecting East Perth as was previously planned.
+In the early 1990s, the Department of Planning and Urban Development commissioned the Burswood Bridge and Road Study, to assess the need for the city northern bypass, and determine its alignment and design.
+At the time, Riverside Drive and The Causeway were heavily congested, with much of the traffic using those roads heading through the CBD rather than to or from the CBD.
+The study, published in September 1993, recommended the construction of the northern bypass road and a third major river crossing in the East Perth area.
 The report recommended two options: one as a trench through Northbridge with two short tunnels for A$235 million, and another as a trench through Northbridge with no tunnels for $155 million.
-The first option would have had tunnels from Stirling Street to west of Beaufort Street, and from Lake Street to Fitzgerald Street.
+The first option would have had tunnels from Stirling Street to west of Beaufort Street, and from Lake Street to Fitzgerald Street; the trench sections would have saved on ventilation costs.
+By this point, the state government owned over three quarters of the required land for the freeway.
 A public comments period began thereafter.
 Public hearings were held in the first half of 1994.
 The Metropolitan Planning Council (MPC) recommended in mid-1994 that the road's alignment through East Perth be moved south towards the railway line and lowered, saving 48 properties and impacting 13 new properties.
 The MPC also recommended that the route be fully tunnelled instead of partially, in response to public submissions.
 The other options divided Northbridge too much and produce too much noise and air pollution.
 It was ruled the full tunnel's aesthetic, environmental and social benefits would outweigh the increased cost of $300 million.
 Land acquisition began in October 1994.
 In April 1995, it was announced that the City Northern Bypass would be constructed for $335 million, funded by a four cents per litre increase in the fuel levy and from the consolidated revenue fund.